 - For journal articles, read the abstract.
 A well-written abstract can really give you an indication of how useful the piece is.

-- For books, look through the contents and the index to get a sense of what the book covers.
+- For books (physical or e-books), look through the contents and the index to get a sense of what the book covers.
 Skim read the introduction to understand the authors approach.

 - Look at the conclusions; don’t see this as a short cut to understanding the author’s arguments, but it should help you see whether or not their arguments are relevant to you.